What It's Really Like Living in Namibia: A Windhoek Local's Honest Take

 Q: What's the first thing tourists get wrong about Namibia?

 The distances.
 Every single visitor underestimates them.
-They look at the map, see that Sossusvlei and Etosha are both "in Namibia" and plan them on consecutive days.
+Look at the map, see that Sossusvlei and Etosha are both "in Namibia," and it's tempting to plan them on consecutive days.
 That's a 750 km drive on mostly gravel roads.
 In a country where 80 km/h is the safe maximum on those roads, that's 10 hours of driving.
 Without stops.

 Q: What's the biggest surprise for visitors?

 How cold it gets.
-People expect Africa to be hot.
-And yes, in summer (October-March), daytime temperatures hit 35-40°C. But in winter — June through August — the nights drop to 0-5°C. I've had guests show up in shorts and flip-flops for a July camping trip and nearly freeze.
+Everyone expects Africa to be hot.
+And yes, in summer (October–March), daytime temperatures hit 35–40°C. But in winter — June through August — the nights drop to 0–5°C. Guests turn up in shorts and flip-flops for a July camping trip and nearly freeze.

 Pack warm layers for winter travel.
 A fleece, a windbreaker, thick socks.
 You'll need them at dawn game drives and for those midnight waterhole vigils at Etosha.